Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{Unintentional wrong activation of flexibility assets}

-Besides intentional attacks on flexibility activation signals, wrong activation may occur accidentally.
-Human errors from various actors, such as \glspl{DSO} or aggregators, and in different process steps, from determining required or available flexibility to preparing and sending activation requests, could result in wrong flexibility activations.
+Human errors of various actors, such as \glspl{DSO} or aggregators, and in different process steps, from determining flexibility needs or potential to preparing and sending activation requests, could initiate wrong flexibility activations.
 Equivalent to intentional attacks, damage could be of social and financial nature.